post_apocalypse_story/na-Telescope.html

 <br />

-middle there.
-That&apos;s essentially just a really big antenna.</span>
+holds a radio telescope.
+That&apos;s essentially just a really big

 <br />